Dr. Roberto Aguilera

 He has presented short industry courses dealing with "Naturally Fractured Reservoirs", "Reservoir Engineering", "Horizontal Wells", and/or "Well Testing" in Canada, the USA, Colombia, Mexico, Peru, Argentina, Venezuela, Guatemala, Brazil, Egypt, India, Japan, Denmark, Italy, Syria, England, Iran, Yugoslavia, Kuwait, Indonesia, Libya, New Zealand, Greece, China, Turkey, Germany , Vietnam, Bangladesh, Cuba, Scotland, Saudi Arabia, France, Bolivia, Spain, The Netherlands, Hungary, Norway and Russia.

 He was an AAPG lecturer on the subject of "Fractured Reservoir Analysis" from 1984 through 1996.
 He received the Outstanding Service Award (1994), the Distinguished Service Medal (2006) from the Petroleum Society of CIM, the 2011 SPE Canada Regional Distinguished Achievement Award for Petroleum Engineering Faculty, the 2011 SPE ‘A Peer Apart’ distinction, and the recognition as Guest Professor of the China University of Petroleum (Eastern China) (2011 – 2016).
-He was a Distinguished Author of the Journal of Canadian Petroleum Technology (1993 and 1999), an SPE Distinguished Lecturer for the 2000-2001 season discussing "Naturally Fractured Reservoirs", the 2019 recipient of the SPE Distinguished Achievement Award for Petroleum Engineering Faculty, and the 2021 recipient of the SPE Reservoir Description and Dynamics Award.
-He is the Executive Editor of the SPE Journal, a member of the SPE Legion of Honor and an SPE Lifetime member.
+He was a Distinguished Author of the Journal of Canadian Petroleum Technology (1993 and 1999), the SPE Distinguished Lecturer for the 2000-2001 season discussing "Naturally Fractured Reservoirs", the 2019 recipient of the SPE Distinguished Achievement Award for Petroleum Engineering Faculty, and the 2021 recipient of the SPE Reservoir Description and Dynamics Award.
+He is the Executive Editor of the SPE Journal, a member of the SPE Legion of Honor and a SPE Lifetime member.

 Dr. Aguilera has developed many techniques for evaluation of naturally fractured reservoirs that have been published in leading journals of the oil industry.
 He is author of the book Naturally Fractured Reservoirs (PennWell, 1980; 2nd Edition, 1995), co-author of The Technology of Artificial Lift Methods (Vol.4, PennWell, 1984) with Kermit Brown et al., co-author of Horizontal Wells (Gulf Publishing Co., 1991), co-author of Determination of Oil and Gas Reserves (Petroleum Society Monograph No. 1, First Edition: 1994, Second Edition: 2004), co-editor of Advances in the Study of Naturally Fractured Reservoirs (Geological Society of London, 2014), and Editor-in-Chief and co-author of the SPE Monograph "Unconventional Gas and Tight Oil Exploitation" (2018).